Limit Models in Strictly Stable Abstract Elementary Classes: Reduced Towers

 \section{Reduced Towers}

-The proof of the uniqueness of limit models from \cite{gvv}, \cite{Va1}, and \cite{Va1e} is two dimensional.
-The relatively full towers are used to produce a $(\mu,\theta)$-limit model, but to conclude that this model is also a $(\mu,\omega)$-limit model, a $<$-increasing chain of $\omega$-many continuous towers of length $\theta+1$ is constructed.
+The proof of the uniqueness of limit models from \cite{sh394, gvv, Va1, Va1e} is two dimensional.
+In the context of towers, the relatively full towers are used to produce a $(\mu,\theta)$-limit model, but to conclude that this model is also a $(\mu,\omega)$-limit model, a $<$-increasing chain of $\omega$-many continuous towers of length $\theta+1$ is constructed.
 We adapt this construction to prove Theorem \ref{uniqueness theorem}.
 Instead of creating a chain of $\omega$-many towers, we produce a chain of $\delta$-many towers, and instead of each tower in this chain being continuous, we only require that these towers are continuous at limit ordinals of cofinality at least $\kappa^*_\mu(\K)$.

-The use of towers should be compared with the proof uniqueness of limit models in \cite[Section II.4]{shelahaecbook} (details are given in \cite[Section 9]{extendingframes}).
+The use of towers should be compared with the proof of uniqueness of limit models in \cite[Section II.4]{shelahaecbook} (details are given in \cite[Section 9]{extendingframes}).
 Both proofs create a `square' of models, but do so in a different way.
 The proof here will proceed by starting with a 1-dimensional tower of models and then, in the induction step, extend this tower to fill out the square.
 In contrast, the induction step of \cite[Lemma II.4.8]{shelahaecbook} adds single models at a time.
 This seems like a minor distinction (or even just a difference in how the induction step is carried out), but there is a real distinction in the resulting squares.
 In \cite{shelahaecbook}, the construction is `symmetric' in the sense that $\theta$ and $\delta$ are treated the same.
-However, in the proof presented here, this symmetry is broken and one could `detect' which side of the square was laid out initially as the tower by observing where continuity fails.
+However, in the proof presented here, this symmetry is broken and one could `detect' which side of the square was laid out initially by observing where continuity fails.